doodlebunnyhops/doodlebunnyhops.github.io/content/lore/quests/abandoned_mausoleum.md

 1. Click on button in front of burnt Agency Coffin
     - Loads prison upstairs
 1. Click on note inside the prison (Upstairs)
-1. Click on the button behind the brown coffin (on the first floor to the left, it's placed an a plinth)
+1. Click on the button behind the brown coffin (on the first floor to the left, it's placed on a plinth)
-    - >!
-Braves picture appears
+    - Braves picture appears
     - Doves appear outside
-1. Click the doves
+1. Click the doves (Front yard on the left)
-1. Click on the button behind the coffin on the second floor
+1. Click on the button behind the coffin (on the second floor, it's placed on a plinth)
+    - Kinds picture appears
     - Clock appears in the front of the mausoleum
     - Ladder appears in the back
 1. Put in code 1155 in number selector, the click on clock
-    - Loads a beam going through the roof
+    - Loads a beacon going through the roof
     - Loads Memorial Room
-    - The bad book (on the Agency Coffin down stairs) is on fire
+    - The Agency Book is on fire
-1. Grab the Brown Good Book
+1. Grab the Brown Good Book from the Memorial Room
-1. Click the bad book
+1. Click The Agency book on top of the coffin
     - The clock time has changed
 1. Change the code in the number selector to 1200, then click the clock
-    - Area of remembrance changes to the glowing chair with an arch and note
+    - Memorial changes to the glowing chair with an arch and note from Mr.b ...

 You’ve completed the secrets of the Abandoned Mausoleum!